stanford-crfm/helm/docs/editing_documentation.md

 The documentation that you are reading now is an invaluable resource for newcomers and experienced users alike.
 Contributions to the documentation are very welcome.

-We currently use the [MkDocs](https://www.mkdocs.org/) as our static site generation for project documentation and [ReadTheDocs] as our web host.
+We currently use the [MkDocs](https://www.mkdocs.org/) as our static site generator and [ReadTheDocs](https://readthedocs.org/) as our web host.

-To edit the documentation, first clone the repository locally and install HELM from the repository by following the [Developer Setup](developer_setup.md) instructions.
-Then install the MkDocs dependencies by running the following from the root of the repository:
+To edit the documentation, first clone the repository locally, then install HELM from the repository by following the [Developer Setup](developer_setup.md) instructions.
+After that, install the MkDocs dependencies by running the following from the root of the repository:

 ```sh
 pip install -r docs/requirements.txt
 ```

-Now you should be able to run MkDocs from the root of the directory:
+You should now be able to run MkDocs from the root of the repository:

 ```sh
 mkdocs serve